 Project managed by our expert team, the build required thorough planning to ensure it could be delivered on time, with minimum disruption.
 Manufacture in our factories offsite, allowed a full fit-out before arrival on site, to increase efficiency and reduce the health and safety risks of working at height in Central London.

-An appealing proposition for the student market, John Dodgson House was given a new lease of life, and increased capacity meant the developer reaped rewards from their investment, with high
+An appealing proposition for the student market, John Dodgson House was given a new lease of life, and increased capacity meant the developer reaped rewards from their investment, with high student demand.

 The 55-bedroom project was delivered in just 14 weeks on site, thanks to our tried and tested offsite methods, which help ensure time and cost efficiency.